 Our 'Sanctions System' allows the opportunity for pupils to make mistakes but learn from them.
-Pupils are nurtured by their tutor, who will communicate with parents if they are concerned about the overall behaviour of the child.
+Pupils are nurtured by their class of form teacher, who will communicate with parents if they are concerned about the overall behaviour of the pupil.
 Some examples of inappropriate behaviour and the consequences of that behaviour are highlighted below.
 The context of the offence, and the number of times a pupil has committed the offence, will have a bearing on what the sanction might be.
-The examples given are not an exhaustive list.
+The examples given are not an exhaustive list, but will be used to guide the decision making process.

 With all sanctions, pupils are reminded of the Core Values and which Core Value they are not upholding.